-Why am I doing this?
-Because I want to.
-Travel writing and blogging have been a big influence as well.
-I like learning new things.
-If I’m going to write about something I want to know it inside out, and I like vineyards.
+Why am I taking the WSET?
+I’m a travel writer and I’m traveling to wine regions.
+It just makes sense.
+Plus, I like learning new things.
+If I’m going to write about something I want to know it inside out.
 If I’m honest, I probably enjoy visiting and photographing vineyards as much as I like the end product.
+Don’t tell anyone.

-If I think about it the journey to getting my WSET certification really began in 2000.
+If I think about it, the journey to getting my WSET certification really began in 2000.
 I had started traveling to Santa Barbara pretty regularly to visit friends.
-Those trips usually included day trips to the wine country in Santa Ynez: Fetzer, Sunstone, Foxen, a few big producers in Santa Barbara County.
+Those trips usually included day trips to the wine country in Santa Ynez: Fetzer, Sunstone, and Foxen, are just a few big producers in Santa Barbara County.
 As much as I enjoyed visiting the tasting rooms it was just a fun experience that included pretty scenery, nothing more.

 In 2014 I took my first trip to Napa Valley where I toured Chateau Montelena and sat down for a tasting with the director of PR.
 She told me the story of the 1976 Paris tasting and how Napa Valley wines put California on the world wine map.
 That story became the movie, Bottle Shock.
 Who doesn’t love a great story?
 It was here that what started in Italy began to come into focus.
 I made a conscious decision that day.
 I would visit more vineyards and learn about wine.